 Put Yourself Back Out There

-Although you may not want to get into a relationship soon after a breakup, dating can be a great way of moving on from an ex-boyfriend.
+Although you may not want to get into a new relationship soon after a breakup, dating can be a great way of moving on from an ex-boyfriend.
 It gives you the chance to meet new people, try different things, and take your mind off your prior relationship.
 If you’re not ready for one-on-one dates yet, you can go on group dates with friends.

 Processing A Breakup With Online Therapy